On the simultanenous identification of the nonlinearity coefficient and the sound speed in the Westervelt equation: Reconstruction of the nonlinearity coefficient and sound speed by a regularised Newton scheme

 in one space dimension $\Omega=(0,1)$ with Dirichlet-Neumann conditions $\gamma(0)=\infty$, $\gamma(1)=0$ from measurements at two points $\Sigma=(0.1,1)$.
 (Note that since we impose homogeneous Dirichlet boundary conditions at the left endpoint, measuring $u$ there would not provide any additional information; indeed, also in practice the transducer array will be immersed into the overall computational domain $\Omega$.)

 For the numerical solution of \eqref{eqn:Westervelt_ssl_nlc_CH}, we follow the method of \cite{nonlinearity_imaging_fracWest} and rewrite the equation by integrating once with respect to time

-and apply a modified Crank-Nicolson solver taking into account the fractional integral term.
+to which we apply a modified Crank-Nicolson solver taking into account the fractional integral term.
 Likewise for its linearisation \eqref{eqn:Westervelt_ssl_nlc_lin}.

-To test the frozen Newton method from Section~\ref{sec:Newton}, we consider three scenarios A, B and C as described below.
-While the theory from Section~\ref{sec:Newton} requires two exciations and an extension of $\ssl$ to a time dependent function, this was not needed in practical computations.
-The reconstructions shown here are based on a single exciation, but carrying out measurements at two points $\Sigma=\{0.1,1\}$.
+To test the (reduced) frozen Newton method \eqref{frozenNewton} \Margin{Ref 1 4.} from Section~\ref{sec:Newton}, we consider three scenarios (a), (b) and (c) \Margin{Ref 1 5.} as described below.
+While the theory from Section~\ref{sec:Newton} requires two excitations and an extension of $\ssl$ to a time dependent function, this was not needed in practical computations.
+The reconstructions shown here are based on a single excitation, but carrying out measurements at two points $\Sigma=\{0.1,1\}$.
 Also $\ssl$ is treated as a function of $x$ only.
-Both coefficients were discretized using a chapeau basis set and the starting values were $\nlc_0=0$ and $\ssl=1$.
+Both coefficients were discretised using a chapeau basis set and the starting values were $\nlc_0=0$ and $\ssl=1$.

 Figures \ref{fig:kappa+slow_noise1} and \ref{fig:kappa+slow_noise01} show a simultaneous reconstruction of both $\nlc(x)$ and $\ssl(x)$ under $1\%$ and $0.1\%$ noise in the time trace data.
-Here the value of the solution $u(x,t)$ was negative and there was therefore no cancellation effect on the $\ssl(x)$ and the $\nlc(x)$ term (test case A).
+Here the value of the solution $u(x,t)$ was negative and there was therefore no cancellation effect on the $\ssl(x)$ and the $\nlc(x)$ term (test case (a)).

-In Figure~\ref{fig:kappa+slow_noise01_B} we show the difference when the sign of $u(x,t)$ is reversed so that there is the potential for a cancellation effect between $\nlc(x)$ and $\ssl(x)$ (test case B).
-In fact this occured resulting in a poorer reconstruction in both functions.
+In Figure~\ref{fig:kappa+slow_noise01_B} we show the difference when the sign of $u(x,t)$ is reversed so that there is the potential for a cancellation effect between $\nlc(x)$ and $\ssl(x)$ (test case (b)).
+In fact this occurred resulting in a poorer reconstruction in both functions.
 Data noise here was again $0.1\%$.